buksa656/donkeypuzzles/README.md

 2. **Match colors** - each target slot must contain yarns of the same color
 3. **Fill completely** - each target slot must be filled to capacity
 4. **Strategic planning** - use temporary slots wisely as they have limited space!

+**Goal**: Sort all yarns into their matching color slots to complete the level!

 ## 🚀 Getting Started